Local Regulations

 City Requirements

-- Permitting: Obtain a cleanout permit from the city’s planning department prior to starting the cleanout process.
+- Permit Acquisition: Obtain any necessary permits from the city’s planning department prior to commencing the cleanout.

 State Requirements

-- Environmental Protection: Comply with state regulations regarding the disposal of hazardous waste and materials.
+- Environmental Protection Laws: Adhere to state environmental regulations that govern the disposal of hazardous materials.

 Environmental Requirements